 Providing financial assurance to smallholder farmers with online platforms

-Technological innovations to boost smallholder farmers’ capabilities
+Technological innovations to boost smallholder farmers’ productivity

-Building smallholder farmers’ education and skills
+Building smallholder woman farmers’ education and skills

 Despite the significant contribution in the agriculture industry, smallholder farmers face several challenges in finance and productivity.
-To empower these smallholder farmers and elevate their livelihood, Asia is actively working on increasing financial stability, technological adoptions, and education for smallholder farmers.
+To empower these smallholder farmers and elevate their livelihood, Asia is actively working on increasing financial stability, technological adoptions, and education for smallholder farmers, especially woman farmers.
 This trend is supported not only by the local governments, but also from community initiatives and private entities.
 As more digitalized solutions are being developed to improve agricultural productivity and lessen smallholder farmers’ burdens, boosting the adoption of such solutions is the next challenge to overcome if Asia wants to anticipate the future of agriculture, which will be smart and sustainable.
 To overcome this major challenge, our team in APAC is ready to help you explore innovations and new approaches towards smallholder farmers!

 About the Author